…as of Friday, April 06, 2018

 - A solid pavement marking line will be installed between the northbound shared thru/left turn lane and the right turn lane to indicate that lane changing is not allowed.
 The solid line will be supplemented with lane designation arrows to reinforce that motorists must use the northbound shared thru/left turn lane to proceed through the intersection.
 The pavement marking improvements will be completed as part of the Argyll roadway rehabilitation project, scheduled to be completed by September 30, 2017.

 - An overhead Shared Thru/Left Turn Lane sign will be installed for the northbound approach to the intersection to further reinforce that motorists must use the northbound shared thru/left turn lane to proceed through the intersection.
 The overhead sign will be installed by Friday, June 16th.

-In addition we will also include this location in our Video Analytics program to evaluate the effectiveness of the modifications and also use the obtained data to look at any other potential modifications that may improve overall safety performance of the intersection.
+In addition they have also included this location in their Video Analytics program to evaluate the effectiveness of these modifications and also to look at any other potential modifications which may improve the overall safety of our intersection.

 Argyll's Proposed Charter & Bylaws — UPDATE